rweather/arduinolibs/README.md

 Recent significant changes to the library
 -----------------------------------------

+XXX 2018:

+* KeyRing for storing key pairs and other key material in EEPROM or Flash.
+* Add better functions to Curve25519 and Ed25519 for generating key pairs.
+* Noise and NoiseLink protocols.

 Apr 2018:

 * Acorn128 and Ascon128 authenticated ciphers (finalists in the CAESAR AEAD